Morphs Epic Art Adventure

 Where can I get Morph’s Epic Art Adventure App?

-Like the other art trails, this one also has an app so you can track which Morphs you have visited and find out exactly where they are.
+Like the other art trails, this one also has an app to track which Morphs you have visited and find out exactly where they are.
 The app uses google maps to give directions to each Morph, which is helpful as the map is not that detailed.
 When you find a Morph you can click the “I’ve found it” button will add it to the My Morphs section of the app.

 Morph’s Epic Art Adventure was created by Wild in Art and is presented by North Tyneside Council and North of Tyne Combined Authority.